 Admission Requirements and Application Procedures:

-Applicants for the Certificate in Design and Development who are currently enrolled or have been admitted to the UCLA Urban and Regional Planning program only need to submit the appropriate paperwork to the department’s Graduate Advisor for adding the certificate program.
+Applicants for the Certificate in Design and Development who are currently enrolled or have been admitted to the UCLA Urban and Regional Planning program only need to submit the checklist to the department’s Graduate Advisor for adding the certificate program.